askomics/flaskomics/docs/query.md

-The main goal of AskOmics is to provide a simple interface able to create complex queries on linked entities.
+AskOmics aims to provide a simple interface able to create complex queries on linked entities.
 The query interface is customized based on available (both personal and public) integrated data.

 # Starting point

 Any entity integrated with the "starting entity" type can be used to start a query.
 Other entities can still be queried through a linked entity.
-The starting entity will start with its label already set to 'visible'
+The starting entity will start with its label already set to 'visible'.

 ![ask](img/startpoint.png)
 Once the start entity is chosen, the query builder is displayed.

 The query builder is composed of a graph.
-Nodes (circles) represent entities and links represent relations between entities.
+Nodes (circles) represent *entities* and links represent *relations* between entities.
 The currently selected entity is surrounded by a red circle.
 Dotted links and entities are not yet instantiated.

 ![query builder](img/query_builder.png "Query builder, Differential Expression is the selected entity, GeneLink is a suggested entity")

 # Filtering on attributes

-The currently selected entity's attribute are shown as attribute boxes on the right of the graph.
+The selected entity's attributes are shown as attribute boxes on the right of the graph.
 By default, every instantiated entity has its **label** attribute set to visible (though it can be toggled off).
-Various filters are available to further refine the query.

-Each attribute type has its own filters :
+Various filters are available to further refine the query, with each attribute type having its own filter:

 - Entity URI, entity label, and String attribute type: exact match or regular expression (equal or not equal)
 - Numeric attribute type, FALDO start, FALDO end: comparison operators